nukopian/DBIx-Squirrel/README.md

     3. **Query the database and process the results**

-        Here, I'm executing the query once for each of four artist to get and print their artist ids.
+        Here, I'm executing the query once for each one of four artist to get and print their artist ids.

     4. **Disconnect from the database**

-        Just as we would with the `DBI`
+        Just as we would with the `DBI`.

     Find the script and run it: